lj-valencia/cayman-blog-old-site/projects.md

 ref: projects
 order: 2
 ---
 This page contains links to projects I have worked using Python, R, and MATLAB.
+To see the source code for all my projects, [click here](https://github.com/lj-valencia).

 # Python for Economics
 This is a set of introductory examples on how to apply Python to economic modelling.
 I do not fully discuss the nuances of the models and appropriate programming practices/conventions in these examples.